Smear campaign

 A smear campaign, also referred to as a smear tactic or simply a smear, is an effort to damage or call into question someone's reputation, by propounding negative propaganda.
 It makes use of discrediting tactics.
 It can be applied to individuals or groups.
-Common targets are public officials, politicians, political candidates, activists, and ex-spouses.
+Common targets are public officials, politicians, heads of state, political candidates, activists, celebrities (especially those who are involved in politics), and ex-spouses.
 The term also applies in other contexts, such as the workplace.

-The term smear campaign became popular around 1936.
+The term smear campaign became popular around the year 1936.